 This resource has everything needed for a full year of health resources!
 Best of all, it includes May Mental Health activities.
 This includes types of stress, coping with life changes, perfectionism, loss, resiliency, mood disorders, and when to ask for help.
 There are so many other topics to ensure students understand that it is okay not to be okay!
 They just need to know the importance of understanding mental health and how there are so many people ready to help.

 Many times, young students do not know how to handle their emotions.
-Thus, they may act out when they are pleading for help.
+They may show emotional dysregulation when they are pleading for help.
 Therefore, it is essential to show students different ways to adjust their mindset and relieve some stress.
 This includes mindful breathing, saying one thing they are grateful for, listening to music, or going for a short walk.
 Best of all, this product includes 10 guided meditation exercises.
 Even animations, music, and nature sounds are incorporated on Google Slides to help guide students.
 Meditation exercises include Starry Night, Forest Path, Coral Reef, and free drawing activities.
 Students will love having a teacher who supports mental health.

 Provide Support & Mental Health Check-Ins